 - The design of the house – A home with a simple design will cost less.
 For houses with lots of corners, rounded walls, curved staircases, etc. will add to the cost.

-- Materials used – If real wood, granite, crown molding, fancy sinks, etc. is used, it will also increase the building cost.
+- Materials used – If real wood, granite, crown molding, fancy sinks, etc., is used, it will also increase building costs.